-- Keep and post a copy of the chapter inventory with a date in the chapter online files, in your officer materials and post one in your rituals closet and/or provide a copy to your house corporation president for safekeeping. - Partner with your chapter's house corporation, if applicable, to help identify inventory items (e.g., painting, sculptures, etc.). - Throughout the school year, work with the director of e-communications to save photos from your chapter digitally via Dropbox or on an external hard drive. - DO NOT RELY ON SOCIAL MEDIA TO KEEP THESE FOR YOU AS THE PLATFORMS EVOLVE QUICKLY AND MAY NOT BE AVAILABLE IN 50-100 YEARS WHEN COLLEGIANS OF THE FUTURE WANT TO SEE WHAT LIFE WAS LIKE FOR YOU TODAY.
+- Keep and post a copy of the chapter inventory with a date in the chapter online files, in your officer materials and post one in your rituals closet and/or provide a copy to your house corporation president for safekeeping. - o Partner with your chapter's house corporation, if applicable, to help identify inventory items (e.g., painting, sculptures, etc.). - Throughout the school year, work with the director of e-communications to save photos from your chapter digitally via Dropbox or on an external hard drive. - On not rely on social media to keep these for you as the platforms evolve quickly and may not be available in 50-100 years when collegians of the future want to see what life was like for you today.